screepers/screeps-arena-javascript-starter/README.md

 Each basic arena attempts to demonstrate some simple strategy or concept.

-CTF: inheritance for generalized vs specialize creep operation
+CTF: inheritance for generalized vs specialized creep operation

 SAS: basic spawning based on populations